jgbrits/Devprox_Tests/README.md

 5. search for the max_input_time directive, increase it to 1800

+6. search for the max_execution_time directive, increase it to 1800

 Save and close php.ini

+NOTE: Based on the specs of your server/PC, you might need to increase the time values.
+For slower PCs the execution of the PHP scripts will take longer.
+(Code tested on an Intel 2.2GHz Intel core i7 processor).

 Find the xampp-control.exe application inside the xampp folder.
 Open it.
 When the application starts, click on the start buttons next to Apache and MySQL.
 When it started, it will turn green, If it does not, it could mean that another application/s are using the default ports for either the Apache Webserver or the MySQL database.
 In that case, either free up those ports on your machine, or change the default ports using the config buttons.